sobamask22/DeliverySchedule-Power-BI/README.md

 - **Inbound Stock:** Goods are ordered from third-party suppliers and stored in the warehouse

-- **Order Assembly:** Pallets are assembled to fulfill franchisee orders
+- **Order Assembly:** Pallets are assembled to fulfill franchisee orders by warehouse staff

 - **Outbound Delivery:** Company drivers distribute stock to franchisee stores across the UK throughout the week